Lessons Learned From The Last Bear Market

 This is just an example of the many things we are doing today to take advantage of the opportunities that the markets are now making available.
 We have and will continue to make adjustments to our strategies to put our clients in a better position coming out of this bear market.
 We thank you for your trust in our team.

 Surevest clients and employees may own some or all the stocks mentioned.
 This article is for informational purposes only and not meant as specific financial advice.
 Clients and employees of Surevest own shares of all companies mentioned.
 This is not a recommendation to buy or sell any securities.
 Speak with your financial advisor before making any investments or acting on any topics discussed.
-Surevest Wealth Management is a Registered Investment Adviser.
-Advisory services are only offered to clients or prospective clients where Surevest Wealth Management and its representatives are properly licensed or exempt from licensure.
+Surevest Private Wealth is a Registered Investment Adviser.
+Advisory services are only offered to clients or prospective clients where Surevest Private Wealth and its representatives are properly licensed or exempt from licensure.